mcpca/marlin/README.md

 _Lax-Friedrichs sweeping scheme for static Hamilton-Jacobi equations_ (available [here](https://www.sciencedirect.com/science/article/pii/S0021999103006016)).

-The implementation is dimension-agnostic (the dimension is set at compile time) and uses the hdf5 format for data i/o.
+It is dimension-agnostic (the dimension is set at compile time) and uses the HDF5 format for data i/o.

 Dependencies
 ---